Ranzeplay/saysth/README.md

 - `cloudflareAccountId`: Your Cloudflare account ID.
 - `personalities`: A list of string that describes the personality of a villager.
 - `nameCandidates`: A list of string of names that will be put on villagers.
+- `modelName`: The LLM model to be used, should exist on Cloudflare
+- `conclusionMessageLimit`: When messages reach this limit, it will be concluded into one concise message.

+### Villager prompt template

+Configuration in the `config/saysth-sys-msg-template.txt`, you will see the content below:

+You can edit the default prompt applied to each new villager.

+#### Variables

+- `{name}`: Villager's name, initialized randomly referred to configuration.
+- `{personality}`: Villager's personality, initialized randomly referred to configuration.
+- `{livingIn}`: The place where the villager lives in, initialized according to game data.
+- `{profession}`: The profession of the villager, initialized according to game data.